Quality start – Wikipedia

 All-Time and Single-Season Leaders

-† signifies that the player is a member of the Major League Baseball Hall of Fame in Cooperstown, NY
+A member of the Major League Baseball Hall of Fame, located in Cooperstown, New York, is indicated by the symbol ().

 A member of the Major League Baseball Hall of Fame, located in Cooperstown, New York, is indicated by the symbol ().
 As of the completion of the 2014 Major League Baseball(MLB) season, Greg Maddux held the record for the greatest percentage of “excellent starts” in a season in the live-ball era (post-1920), with 24 of them in 25 games in 1994, the most ever in the sport’s history.
 In 1985, Dwight Gooden went 33-for-35 on the field.
 From 1871 until the completion of the 2020 MLB season, the following players have been the overall leaders in % (minimum of 100 starts):